Create a Custom MariaDB Container with Raspberry PI and Docker

 nano docker-compose.yml

-Copy and paste following content:
+Copy and paste the following content:

-Customize it adding more options like, for example, port mapping (to expose service externally), volumes mapping (to save persistent copies of your data/config folders) and links (to simplify containers connection).
+Customize it by adding more options like, for example, port mapping (to expose service externally), volumes mapping (to save persistent copies of your data/config folders) and links (to simplify containers connection).

 Dot near build statement tells docker that it will find Dockerfile inside the same directory where it is launched.